liliana0514/workshop/README.md

 #### 2-3: Making the top right petal.
 - The method of making it is the same as before!
-- The ⚪ cotton rope presses down on the 🔵 cotton rope, then emerges from underneath the 🔵 cotton rope, then pull tight.
+- The ⚪ rope presses down on the 🔵 rope, then emerges from underneath the 🔵 rope, then pull tight.

 ![Thread the 180cm](photo/photo_18.jpg)

-- Conversely, the ⚪ cotton rope comes out from under the 🔵 cotton rope, then presses on top of the 🔵 cotton rope, then pull tight.
+- Conversely, the ⚪ rope comes out from under the 🔵 rope, then presses on top of the 🔵 rope, then pull tight.

 ![Thread the 180cm](photo/photo_19.jpg)